jasonrandrews/arm-software-developers/content/en/devsummit22/build.md

 gn gen out/debug
 ninja -C out/debug
 ```
-In the other instance we shall build the reference `lighting-app` for Linux, which will be controlled by the above `chip-tool`.
+In the other instance we shall build the reference `chip-lighting-app` for Linux, which will be controlled by the above `chip-tool`.
 ```console
 cd examples/lighting-app/linux
 gn gen out/debug